-CONDUCTED BY E. P. TILTON, WIHDQ
+CONDUCTED BY E. P. TILTON, WINDQ

-Was the F.C.C. edict opening the territory between 58.5 and 60 Mc. to frequency modulation.
+FIVE-METER news of the month in April was the F.C.C. edict opening the territory between 58.5 and 60 Mc. to frequency modulation.
 While it is too early to report much in the way of progress with f.m. on Five, we believe that this ruling will result in much greater amateur interest in f.m. than was in evidence so long as this type of modulation was limited in use to the frequencies above 112 Mc.